espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 # Using NativeDebug

-The user can also try using the [Native Debug](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) extension with this example launch.json configuration:
+you can also try using the [Native Debug](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) extension with this example launch.json configuration:

 ```JSON
 {